Photos: 1,3,7:Joanna Sliwowska; 2,5:ST Bildarkiv; 4,6:Joao Trabuco

 Minimum 6 and maximum 10-14 participants depending on tour date.
 This experience is open to travellers from all over the world.
 Groups may be made up of participants from a number of countries, around 60% of whom are likely to be from Scandinavia.

-Private groups of minimum 5 persons can book this experience at standard prices on other dates by arrangement.
-Smaller groups are also possible for an additional premium - please contact us to discuss your requirements.
+Private groups can book this experience on other dates by arrangement - please contact us to discuss your requirements.

 Created by the Swedish Tourist Association at the end of the 19th century, the King's Trail was made to introduce hikers to the beauty and majesty of the Lapland scenery.